GridTools/gt4py/docs/development/ADRs/0014-DaCe_backend.md

 #### Reductions

-Reductions are being reworked, postponed until objectives are clear.
+Reductions are being reworked for ITIR, potentially also for DaCe, so support is postponed until objectives are clear.

 #### Scans

 **Problem**: DaCe does not have a builtin construct for scans, thus it will have to be implemented using maps, states and tasklets.

 **Solution**: Use a DaCe map for the parallel dimensions of the scan, and implement the scan dimension as a nested SDFG with a sequential loop represented by a state machine.

 ### Non-feature improvements

 #### Temporaries for lifts

+**Problem**: the ITIR to DaCe SDFG conversion does not accept ITIR that contains `lifts`.
+Currently, lifts are eliminated by forced inlining, which sometimes blows up memory accesses.

+**Solution**: implement support for conversion of ITIR with temporaries to SDFG.
+Then, we can enable ITIR heuristics to optimize memory accesses, or we can insert a temporary everywhere to let DaCe do the optimization.

 #### Library nodes for indirect indexing

-**Problem**: The current method of using tasklets to represent index manipulation by connectivities
+**Problem**: the current method of using tasklets to represent index manipulation by connectivities introduces additional states into the SDFG which hurts the optimization opportunities.

+**Solution**: instead of using inter-state edges, using library nodes specifically for index manipulation could keep the entire stencil closure in a single state, improving optimizations.
+The library nodes have to be implemented and added to DaCe.

 #### Compile-time strides

+**Problem**: currently, all arrays have fully dynamic strides.
+This is very bad for the CPU binaries, because dynamic strides prevent vectorization.
+The GPU backends may also suffer, but much less so.

+**Solution**: introduce static strides into the type system and use those types within the DaCe backend as appropriate.